-Our research focuses on the investigation of novel catalytic systems and/-or processes for small molecule activation (hydrogen, carbon dioxide, oxygen, and water) related to major chemical transformations including oxidation, reduction, C-H activation and C-C coupling reactions.
 In the development of new catalysts and catalytic methods also the fundamental issues of sustainability, efficiency and selectivity (ie. "greenness", collectively) are addressed.
-More specifically, our efforts can be divided into following topics:
+More specifically, our efforts can be divided into the following topics:

-Since 2008 our research group has centered towards pioneering metal free activation of hydrogen and metal free hydrogenation reactions, utilizing a Frustrated Lewis Pair (FLP) approach.
-FLPs are compounds containing both Lewis acidic and Lewis basic moieties, where the formation of an Lewis adduct is prevented by steric hindrance.
-These compounds are therefore highly reactive, and have been shown to be capable of heterolysis of molecular hydrogen, a property that has led to their use in hydrogenation reactions of polarized multiple bonds.
+Since 2008 our research group has centred towards pioneering metal-free activation of hydrogen and metal-free hydrogenation reactions, utilizing a Frustrated Lewis Pair (FLP) approach.
+FLPs are compounds containing both Lewis acidic and Lewis basic moieties, where the formation of a Lewis adduct is prevented by steric hindrance.
+These compounds are therefore highly reactive and have been shown to be capable of heterolysis of molecular hydrogen, a property that has led to their use in hydrogenation reactions of polarized multiple bonds.

 Representative example: K. Chernichenko, Á. Madarász, I. Pápai, M. Nieger, M. Leskelä, T. Repo.
 "A frustrated-Lewis-pair approach to catalytic reduction of alkynes to cis-alkenes."
 Nat.
 Chem.
 5 (2013) pp. 718-723.